kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-lake-manyara-national-park.md

     url: <iframe width="560" height="315" src="https://www.youtube.com/embed/MZwAfsO21-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:
-  - paragraph: "It is in a distance of 126km (also 78miles) by car one can also take a trip from Arusha which only takes 1 to 2 hours to reach the destination. "
+  - paragraph: "It is in a distance of 126 km (also 78 miles) by car one can also take a trip from Arusha which only takes 1 to 2 hours to reach the destination. "

   - paragraph: "After an amazing tour hope to get a drive back to your drop off point to where you booked a hotel."

 remarks:
-  - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This can be incorporated in other packages too, please create your bucket list and send it to us to we can create you a quote!